-The second is a Debt Consolidation Loan which means you borrow credit from a lender and use that to cover/close down multiple other debts, leaving you with just the new lender to deal with.
+The second is a Debt Consolidation Loan, which means you borrow credit from a lender and use that to cover/close down multiple other debts, leaving you with just the new lender to deal with.

 The debts that can be involved in consolidation will depend on the type of solution you go for.
-Not all debts may be covered so make sure you know exactly what lenders you will need to keep up repayments to before choosing a solution.
+Not all debts may be covered, so make sure you know exactly what lenders you will need to keep up repayments to before choosing a solution.

 Benefits of debt consolidation include being able to streamline your repayments to make them more manageable.
-Certain solutions also mean that your creditors are not allowed to contact you whilst you go through the process.
+Certain solutions also mean that your creditors are not allowed to contact you while you go through the process.

 There are certain points to bear in mind when considering consolidation.